Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Jones has had to play in two games this season due to injuries to starting quarterback Brock Purdy.
-In each of those, he has thrown for 279 yards or more.
-In a 16-15 win over the Arizona Cardinals on Sept.
-21, he completed 27 of 41 passes for 284 yards and one touchdown with one interception.
-The SportsLine model projects Jones to pass for 281.4 yards, giving this a 4.5 rating out of 5.
+Browning has taken over for the injured Joe Burrow (toe).
+In three games, he has passed for more than 200 yards just once, that coming in a 31-27 win over Jacksonville on Sept.
+14. In Monday night's 28-3 loss at Denver, he connected on 14 of 25 passes for 125 yards.
+The SportsLine model projects Browning to pass for 172.8 yards, giving this a 4.5 rating out of 5.
 Pick it at Sleeper:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-20 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.